FitzwilliamMuseum/egyptiancoffins/_deathblog/gallerylab.md

 ---
 layout: deathblog
-title: Death on the Nile: conversations from a gallery lab
+title: 'Death on the Nile: conversations from a gallery lab'
 date: 2016-03-16
 updated: 2021-02-04
 category: news